 The Mandeville-Covington metropolitan planning area is in the southwestern half of St. Tammany Parish.
-In 2016 the population of the urbanized area was 105,000.
+In 2018 the population of the urbanized area was 100,339.
 In addition to Mandeville and Covington, significant population and/or employment centers in the MPA include Madisonville and Abita Springs.

-Within St. Tammany Parish there are 363 miles of Federal Aid roadways, including I-12 in the Mandeville Covington MPA, which and runs west towards Hammond-Ponchatoula and Baton Rouge and east towards Slidell.
-US 190 is another major east-west corridor connecting major urban centers on the Northshore.
+Within the Mandeville-Covington MPA there are 310 miles of Federal Aid roadways, including I-12, which and runs west towards Hammond-Ponchatoula and Baton Rouge and east towards Slidell.
+US 190 is another major east-west corridor connecting Mandeville to other major urban centers.
 The MPA lies at the northern foot of the Lake Pontchartrain Causeway Bridge, which connects the Northshore to the New Orleans MPA.

 Mandeville-Covington hosts multiple trailheads of the Tammany Trace, a 31 mile multiuse path that threads through five communities in the parish.
 Demand Response public transit in Mandeville-Covington is provided by the parish government in partnership with the parish's Council on Aging.
 The Norfolk Southern Railroad transects Slidell on its way from New Orleans to Picayune, MS. Significant bodies of water in the MPA include the Tchefuncte River and the northern shore of Lake Pontchartrain.